Platform-OS/platformos-check/docs/checks/img_lazy_loading.md

 _Quoted from [MDN - Lazy loading][mdn]_

-As a general rule you should apply `loading="lazy"` to elements that are **not initially visible** when the page loads.
+As a general rule, you should apply `loading="lazy"` to elements that are **not initially visible** when the page loads.
 Only images that require user interaction (scrolling, hovering, clicking etc.) to be seen can be safely lazy loaded without negatively impacting the rendering performance.

 ## Check Details

-This check is aimed at deferring loading non-critical images.
+This check is designed to ensure that non-critical images are deferred for loading, improving page load times and overall performance.

 :-1: Examples of **incorrect** code for this check: